zoomed in mold spores

 Gut Problems

-Gut problems are among the most common of symptoms I see with my clients.
-And so many times, mold is the root cause.
+Gut problems are among the most common symptoms I see with my clients.
+And mold is often the root cause.

-Mold Toxins also mess up the immune balance in the gut.
-This gut immune balance should be keeping bacteria levels in check.
+Mold toxins also mess up the immune balance in the gut.
+This gut immune balance should keep bacteria levels in check.

 But Mold Toxicity can lead to bacterial overgrowth in the gut.
 This is very uncomfortable.